nais/doc/persistence/postgres.md

 [`nais.yaml`](../nais-application/reference.md#spec-gcp-sqlinstances-autobackuptime) by setting
 `spec.gcp.sqlInstances[].autoBackupTime`.

+The backups can be found in the [Google Cloud SQL instance](https://cloud.google.com/sql) dashboard.

 ### Deleting the database

 The database is not automatically removed when deleting your NAIS application.
 Remove unused databases to avoid